 The per capita income in Stratford in 2018 was $41,009, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $164,036 for a family of four.
 However, Stratford contains both very wealthy and poor people as well.

 Stratford is an extremely ethnically-diverse town.
 The people who call Stratford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stratford residents report their race to be White, followed by Black or African-American.
 Stratford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.28% of the town’s residents.
-Important ancestries of people in Stratford include Irish, Polish, German, and English.
+People of Hispanic or Latino origin account for 14.98% of the town’s residents.
+Important ancestries of people in Stratford include Irish, German, Polish, and English.

 The most common language spoken in Stratford is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.